revan730/clipper-test/README.md

 # clipper-test
-Second test if CI pipeline works in GCP
+Third test if CI pipeline works in GCP